MHindermann/mas/text/draft.md

 these reasons `1942-2020.json` was split into smaller files that are easier handled and can be uploaded to GitHub.
 For this
 `Utility.split_json` was used yielding 14 files of size 20 MB or less containing 5000 or fewer entries each.
-These files are called `raw_master_x-y.json` (where x and y indicate the entries as given by `1942-2020.json`) and saved under `/files/raw`.
+These files are called `raw_master_{year}.json` and saved under `/files/raw`.

-## Data description and analysis
+## Data description

-!!
-Explain the Edoc data fields.
-Say perhaps something about the granularity of the relevant fields.
-Say something about how the fields are filled in (and by whom).
+Each Edoc item has 43 main data fields.
+Most of these data fields belong to the class of descriptive metadata.
+The data entry for an item's descriptive metadata is undertaken by the person who uploads the item which is in most cases one of the item's authors.
+The Note that an item is first uploaded to the University of Basel's research database (https://www.forschdb2.unibas.ch) before being automatically fed into Edoc.
+There are explicit rules on how to enter the data as summarized in the user manual [@UniversitatBasel.2021].
+However, there is no (or at least no systematic) manual or automatic validation of the entered data.
+This means that some data fields are very heterogenous and require further parsing (see [section "Gold standard"](#gold-standard)).
+The data fields that are of interest to the project at hand are discussed in more detail in (see [section "Sample data set"](#sample-data-set) below).

 # Sample data set

 In this section, I will explain how the sample data set is selected and constructed.
-"Selection" means the task of specifying a subset of the Edoc data and "construction" means the task of implementing this selection.
+"Selection" hereby means the task of specifying a subset of the Edoc data; by "construction" I mean the task of implementing this selection.

 ## Selection